ShizheHu/TPAMI24_Awesome-Information-Bottleneck/README.md

 ## License

-To the extent possible under law, [Shizhe Hu](https://github.com/ShizheHu) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Shizhe Hu](https://github.com/ShizheHu) has retained all copyright and related or neighboring rights to this work.